 Our success is demonstrated through positive student outcomes.

-The values of the School of Nursing are synonymous with the UPMC Health System, UPMC St. Margaret and UPMC McKeesport Core Values of Quality and Safety, Dignity and Respect, Care and Listening, Responsibility and Integrity, and Excellence and Innovation.
+The values of the School of Nursing are synonymous with the UPMC Core Values of Quality and Safety, Dignity and Respect, Care and Listening, Responsibility and Integrity, and Excellence and Innovation.

 Quality and Safety